Executive Dean, College of Veterinary Medicine

 Dr. Hunt joined LMU-CVM as a founding faculty member in 2014 and has previously served as the Medical Director of the DeBusk Veterinary Teaching Center, LMU's clinical training facility, and the Small Animal Clinical Skills Director.
 She designed the college's clinical skills program including laboratories, models, and assessments from the inception of the college.
 The innovative clinical skills models that she has created prepare students for clinical practice and fuel their passion for learning.
 Dr. Hunt seeks to improve the student experience through experiential learning, relevant research, and continual programmatic improvement.

 In addition to her veterinary degree obtained from Michigan State University, Dr. Hunt has a Master of Science by Research in veterinary medical education.
 Her graduate research focused on the development and validation of small animal clinical skills models.
 She continues to run an internationally recognized research program on the development, validation, and comparison of clinical skills models and related instructional and assessment methods.
-Dr. Hunt also co-founded the Center for Innovation in Veterinary Education and Technology (CIVET), which organizes educational research across the college and is soon to offer the first master's degree in veterinary education in the United States.
-Dr. Hunt works as an Associate Editor for the medical education journal MedEdPublish and has been recognized as a Fellow by the Association of Medical Educators in Europe.
+Dr. Hunt also co-founded the Center for Innovation in Veterinary Education and Technology (CIVET), which organizes educational research across the college and offers the first master's degree in veterinary education in the United States.
+Dr. Hunt has been recognized as a Fellow by the Association of Medical Educators in Europe, as a Certified Expert Educator by the Academy of Veterinary Educators, and as a Distinguished Practitioner Fellow by the National Academies of Practice.
 She has received regional, national, and international research grants and teaching awards in both veterinary and medical education.

 Assistant Dean for Undergraduate Programs